Niksdope/dataRepresentation/README.md

 ### Design
 The aim of this API is to provide efficent access of the data provided by the dataset.
 This will be achieved by a number of carefully thought out *URLs* that allow any part of the data to be accessed.
+I imagine the the dataset being used mostly by economists so access to every single piece of data is key.
+As an economist you might also want useful functions to be used on the data and so JS functions will also be written to refine the data.
 In the JSON file of the dataset, it is visible that all the levels of education and years have unique indexes to uniquely identify every piece of data.

 The levels of education are indexed as follows: